gregsyu/guess-number-game/README.md

 # Guess the number
 A game for guessing a number between 1 and 100, written in **Rust**.

-## Useless features
+## Features
-- Export files.
+- Exporting Results.
+- A bit Colorful Output.

 Just one feature, so far..